OSC/summer-institute-base-web-app/docs/BLENDER.md

   Make this configurable so that when you create a new project, you get to choose the icon.
     * Hint: google fontawesome for the entire list of icons you can use.
 * Once you've completed stop 8, you can additionally display the video on the webpage.
+* Add the ability to track jobs.
+Once the job is created, the status of the job is not indicated on these pages.
+This makes the user navigate away from this page to see the job's status.
+This extra credit work would add the ability to track the jobs you submit through the [form]s.
+    * Hint: Save the job id to a file that you can read back later.
+    * Hint: Use the [squeue] command to query for the state of the job.

 [form]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form
 [list item (li)]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li